 The 7th month of Tishrei also has another set festival called Sukkot also known as the Feast of Tabernacles celebrated the 15th of Tishrie.
 Sukkot which is plural for booths or Succah which means booth or tent commemorates the primitive tents Israel lived in during their forty year journey in the wilderness.
 Sukkot is a distinct transition of mood from a very solemn Yom Kippur to an exceedingly joyous mood, so joyous the term Z'man Simchateinu, the Season of our Rejoicing is used.
 Sukkot is one of the three moedim or set festivals Pesach, Shavuot and Sukkot, mandatory for men to observe.
 An important mitzvah during Sukkot is to assemble four species known as arba minim associated with agriculture which comprise the 'lulav.'
 The four species are the etrog or citron which is a citrus fruit similar to a lemon held in the left hand and bound together one palm branch, two willow branches, three myrtle brances, these six referred to as lulav held in the right hand against the citron and shaken before the Lord.
 The lulav and citron are shaken east-forward, south-right, west-back, north-left, up and down.
 These directions acknowledge that God is everywhere.
 To celebrate Sukkot at minimum we spend time under a Succah by visiting a Succah, bringing an offering and shaking a lulav.

 Sukkot will be fulfilled in the Millennium reign of Christ as we dwell with Him.
 The last day of this 7- Day festival is known as Hoshanah Rabbah the final day when the fate of the new year is decided if not decided at Neila on Yom Kippur.
 The eighth day after Sukkot is Shemini Atzeret an extended day of Sukkot celebration and the 9th day is Simchat Torah or rejoicing in the law when the Torah reading cycle is started again for the new year.
+Shemini is translated eighth and atzeret is translated assembly.
+It is a day when we intentionally pause, tarry to spend an additional day with God to soak in all He did for us during the Sukkot festival.
+Rashi says it is a day when Yahweh asks us to spend an additional day with Him because He doesn't want to see us go.
 A note about the 7th month of Tishrie and the set festivals therein.
 To remember the dates of the 3 main festivals celebrated during the month of Tishrie remember the following number pattern 1-10-15.
 Every year on the 1st of Tishrie we celebrate Rosh Hashanah, on the 10th of Tishrie we celebrate Yom Kippur and on the 15th of Tishrie we celebrate Sukkot, this never changes.

 There is the festival of Chanukah celebrated 8 days on the 25th Kislev to 3 Tevet which means "to dedicate" in the month of Kislev which celebrates the miracle of the oil that did not run out for eight days and also the rededication, cleansing and recapturing of the Jewish Temple.
 Today this eight-day festival is a time of cleansing but also a time of miracles.